Career Outlook

 Long-Term Care (LTC) Pharmacy

-Long-term care pharmacists provide in depth care to residents of long-term care facilities.
-LTC pharmacy is an emerging specialty that provides in depth services as part of a health care team for residents of long-term care facilities.
+Long-term care pharmacists provide in-depth care to residents of long-term care facilities.
 UF’s Clinical Pharmacogenomics and Precision Medicine program prepares students for the challenges associated with LTC pharmacy, including the integrated nature of care, medication safety and strategies for complex patient needs.

 Entrepreneurship